dwmkerr/langtonsant/README.md

 0. Any semi-colon is converted into a newline (allowing a program to be written on a single line if needed
 1. All whitespace is eliminated, except the newline at the end of each row
 1. Commmas are optional between tuples
-4. If the matrix is not rectangular, there are an incorrect number of tuples, an error is thrown
+4. If the matrix is not rectangular, or there are an incorrect number of tuples, an error is thrown

 The compiler itself can be used with the following code: